up

 If the pulse-shaped input signals are geometrically a few tenths of a millimeter long, information processing can only take place at very defined locations, namely where pulses meet.
 Since this location changes as soon as only a single pulse arrives earlier or later, processing at a location is only possible if pulse patterns occur coherently (ie with an unchanged time difference).
 Since sensor and actuator fibers ultimately flow into a nerve network at discrete locations, the question arises as to how the computer science of the network must ultimately be designed in order to ensure that many pulses to be processed in the task to be solved at the same time in exactly this location, for example an actuator connection for a specific muscle.
 So what does the demand for 'local coherence' mean for the computer science of the networks?

+The highest recorded number of synapses of a neuron is approximately 80,000 ([Eccles], p.134).
 A pyramidal neuron of the cortex, for example, may have 10,000 synapses.
 The threshold value for excitation should be able to vary between 0% and 90% (fuzzy OR to AND behavior).
 Then this means that for an AND-like excitation of the neuron 9000 synapses have to be coherently excited: up to 9000 tiny pulse peaks have to touch the right synapse of the neuron at exactly the same time so that it can be excited.
 The question immediately arises: How can such extreme precision be achieved in a network with the highest, absolute parameter fluctuations?
 How can such precision be achieved in a network in which forty to one hundred billion neurons interact flexibly with one another?

 To say it another way: If pulses flowing in the nervous system are geometrically short compared to the addressed grid, information is only processed where pulses coherently interfere positively.
 Thus temporal patterns become spatial codes.
 A code is no longer processed by a neuron X, Y or Z, instead of each temporal pattern addresses other neurons.
 Information is processed where twins of a pulse meet again at the same time, where they (positively) interfere with one another.
 This creates an expanded concept of waves and a wave model of the widely branched neuron is created.
 The resulting computer science has nothing to do with our digital circuit technology or Boolean algebra.

-Wave theories were previously located in the spectral range (Fourier range).
+Coming from optics (prisms), wave theories were previously located in the spectral range (Fourier range).
 However, since pulse patterns do not match spectral transformations (Fourier), a wave theory in the time domain had to be developed that includes discrete and inhomogeneous spaces of a neural type.
 In 1993 the most important features were outlined in the manuscript "Neural Interferences" [NI93].
 Almost all of the ideas discussed later go back to this manuscript.
 Often they are simply too short, too weak or too difficult to understand.

 Back to the coherence of interfering pulses.
 Coherent pulse interferences are conceivable in the form of mirror-inverted images of a self-interferential type or spectral maps of cross-interferential type.
 Where a pulse wave interferes with itself, it generates a mirror-inverted image, a projection.
 A spectral mapping is created where an impulse interferes with its (coherent) predecessors or successors.
 Seeing and hearing merge with one another.
 A new, previously unknown type of communication and information processing is emerging.
 At the end of 1996 the term 'Wave Interference Networks' was created for such delaying, pulsating networks.